 Sheridan is a very small town located in the state of Indiana.
-With a population of 3,258 people and just one neighborhood, Sheridan is the 180th largest community in Indiana.
-Much of the housing stock in Sheridan was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 3,361 people and just one neighborhood, Sheridan is the 180th largest community in Indiana.
+Sheridan has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Sheridan real estate is some of the most expensive in Indiana, although Sheridan house values don't compare to the most expensive real estate in the U.S.